gvwilson/thirdbit/src/fiction/bear/index.md

 opening the awnings over their shops, and putting out pots of flowers or pieces of dayglass to catch the morning sun, just as they did on every other morning.
+A few shaded their eyes with their hands to look up at the cloud, but most seemed intent on own their business.

 Here and there,
 though,
-Noxy saw knots of activity as soldiers in uniform knocked on doors and asked their questions.
+Noxy saw knots of activity as soldiers in uniform stopped people in the street or knocked on doors and asked their questions.
 There were more soldiers by the river dock.
 One boatman was gesticulating angrily, pointing at his barge and the river in obvious exasperation.